explodinglabs/superstack.docs/docs/migrations.md

 bin/postgres migrate
 ```

+This command will:
+Apply new migrations – runs any migration files (in filename order) that haven’t been applied yet.
+Record applied migrations – logs each successfully applied migration in a .applied_migrations file so it won’t run again.
+Persist migration history with your database – the .applied_migrations file lives inside the postgres_data Docker volume alongside the database files.
+If the postgres_data volume is deleted or recreated, both the database and the migration history are reset, so migrations will run again from scratch.

 This will:

-1. Run any migration files that haven’t been applied yet (in filename order)
+1. **Apply new migrations,** in filename order.
-2. Record each successfully applied file in `.applied_migrations` (this
+2. **Record applied migrations** in a file named `.applied_migrations`.
+This
-   file lives in the postgres data volume)
+   plain-text file keeps a record of successfully applied migrations so they
+   aren't applied again next time.
+It lives in the same volume as the database
+   files, so when that volume is removed or recreated, the
+   `.applied_migrations` file goes with it and you start over.

 Already-applied scripts are skipped on subsequent runs.